-- Welcome the positive recommendation from the UK NSC concerning targeted lung cancer screening. - Commit to delivering a sustainable targeted lung cancer screening programme that identifies lung cancers at an earlier stage. - Fully support the delivery and evaluation of the Cwm Taf Lung Health Check pilot, and - Direct Public Health Wales to work with the Wales Cancer Network, the UK NSC, the third sector and other stakeholders to develop and sustain a targeted lung cancer screening programme for Wales that is integrated with smoking cessation services and optimised to address socio-economic barriers to take up. - Plan action to diagnose less survivable cancers earlier and faster; to ensure everyone receives the best care and treatment available; and for substantive research funding to close the gap on cancer inequality.
+- Welcome the positive recommendation from the UK NSC concerning targeted lung cancer screening. - Commit to delivering a sustainable targeted lung cancer screening programme that identifies lung cancers at an earlier stage. - Endorse and support the Cwm Taf Morgannwg UHB Lung Health Check pilot. - Direct Public Health Wales to work with partners and stakeholders in England and Wales to develop and sustain a targeted lung cancer screening programme for Wales that is integrated with smoking cessation services and optimised to tackle socioeconomic barriers to take up. - Support action to diagnose less survivable cancers earlier and faster; to ensure everyone receives the best care and treatment available; and for substantive research funding to close the gap on cancer inequalities.